codingsoo/codingsoo.github.io1/pages/psychology/psychology-as-science.md

 ### Definition

-The scientific study of the human mind and behaviors.
+Psychology is the scientific study of the human mind and behaviors.
 The knowledge in psychology should be gained by **Scientific Reasoning**, not on personal reasoning, tradition or common sense.
 It means that it needs evidence, and scientific observation and experiment.

 ### Process